-In the above graph of the UK, we can clearly see the political and social developments of the 20th century reflected statistically.
+In the above graph of the UK, we can make out some of the political and social developments of the 20th century reflected statistically.
 The effects of the Great Depression and Second World War register as dips in genuine saving, while GDP simultaneously grows.
 This is the case for other early-industrializing countries as well.
 Adding Switzerland to the chart, however, shows an anomaly – as genuine saving declines across most European countries during the two World Wars, Switzerland experienced periods of large saving.
-This highlights the country’s role as a safe haven for capital.
+This highlights the country's role as a haven for capital.

 In the following chart, we can see a comparison of genuine saving across different countries over the 20th century.

 What does genuine saving look like in the years after 2000?
 The researchers responsible for producing the data presented above are currently working on expanding the dataset's country-coverage.
 In the interim, we can see estimates calculated using a different methodology from the World Bank.
 The below chart shows the World Bank's measure of Adjusted Net Saving (ANS), also an indicator of genuine saving, for the years 1970 to 2015.